The Graduate: In popular culture

-Numerous films, TV shows, music videos, and commercials have referenced The Graduate.
-The climactic sequence in which Benjamin crashes the wedding and leaves with Elaine is frequently parodied and referenced.
-TV show episodes that reference the scene include the Family Guy episode "When You Wish Upon a Weinstein", The Simpsons episode "Lady Bouvier's Lover", the Archer episode "Skin Game", the New Girl episode "Elaine's Big Day", and The Office episode "Two Weeks".
+Numerous films, TV shows, music videos, and commercials have quoted The Graduate.
+The climactic sequence in which Benjamin crashes the wedding and leaves with Elaine is frequently parodied.
+TV show episodes that quote the scene include the Family Guy episode "When You Wish Upon a Weinstein", The Simpsons episode "Lady Bouvier's Lover", the Archer episode "Skin Game", the New Girl episode "Elaine's Big Day", and The Office episode "Two Weeks".

 The scene was elaborately parodied in the movie Wayne's World 2, and was referenced in the music video for "Love Action (I Believe in Love)" by The Human League and "If You Go" by Jon Secada, as well as the song "Crashed the Wedding" by Busted.
 The scene was also referenced in the 1998 finale of the Papa and Nicole advertising campaign in the United Kingdom for the MK1 Renault Clio, featuring Reeves and Mortimer and tying in with the release of the MK2 Renault Clio.
 The 1999 film The Other Sister contained a reference.

-The leg-framing scene where Mrs. Robinson seduces Benjamin has been parodied in the Roseanne episode "David and Goliath", which includes a fantasy scene in which Jackie assumes the Bancroft role and attempts to seduce David.
+The leg-framing scene where Mrs. Robinson seduces Benjamin has been parodied in the Roseanne episode "David and Goliath", which includes a fantasy scene in which Jackie assumes the Bancroft role and appears to attempt to seduce David.
 This scene is also parodied in The Simpsons episode, "Lisa's Substitute", when Mrs. Krabappel tries to seduce Mr. Bergstrom, who was voiced by Dustin Hoffman.

 The car Benjamin drives in the movie is an Alfa Romeo Spider.
 Based on its iconic role, Alfa Romeo sold a version of the Spider in the United States from 1985 to 1990 under the name "Spider Graduate".

 In the 1992 film The Player, Robert Altman's satire of Hollywood, Buck Henry pitches a sequel to The Graduate to producer Griffin Mill (played by Tim Robbins) during the film's opening sequence.
 A parody of Hollywood high concept films, Henry describes the plot as Ben and Elaine living in a haunted house in Northern California, with an invalid Mrs. Robinson living in the attic.